 The library is wireless and offers a silent reading room.
 A computer cluster in Room 208 includes 16 workstations with touch-screen displays and a combination copier/scanner/printer.

-Carnegie has collections in Biology, Chemistry, Engineering & Computer Science, Library and Information Science, Mathematical Sciences, Nutrition Science & Dietetics, Public Health, and Physics & Astronomy, Photography, and Technical Arts and Crafts.
+Carnegie has collections in Biology, Chemistry, Engineering & Computer Science, Geology, Library and Information Science, Mathematical Sciences, Nutrition Science & Dietetics, Public Health, and Physics & Astronomy, Photography, and Technical Arts and Crafts.

 Need help finding library materials?